-I am a writer, editor and indie publisher, formerly tenured professor in a national Japanese university, Shizuoka.
+I am a writer, editor and indie publisher, former tenured professor at a national Japanese university, Shizuoka.
 I’ve taught at three Australian universities, Sydney, Macquarie and Wollongong, as well as Japanese business college.
-My subject areas have included Literature, Drama and Theatre, Arts Journalism, Media and Communication Studies, Popular Culture, Business English, and Human Resources Management and Strategic Business Studies.
+My subject areas have included Literature, Drama and Theatre, Arts Journalism, Media and Communication Studies, Popular Culture, Business English, and Human Resource Management and Strategic Business Studies.
 I hold a PhD from the University of Sydney, with a specialization in modern literature and critical theory.

 I’ve edited two books, my own recent Tatami Days: Getting a Life in Japan (2018), published by Furin Chime via Amazon’s Kindle Direct Publishing, and Essentially Oriental: Selected Writings of R.H.
 Blyth (Tokyo: Hokuseido, 1994), in collaboration with Professor Kuniyoshi Munakata, Leader of the Noh Shakespeare Group of Japan, celebrated for Noh realizations such as Noh Hamlet.